Terminally Ill Adults (End of Life) Bill resources

 The background to the Bill is set out in this Research Briefing from the House of Commons Library.
 A wider review of the area can be found in the February 2024 report of the House of Commons Health and Social Care Committee’s inquiry into Assisted Dying / Assisted Suicide (the Select Committee recognising that there is not a consensus as to the name).

-How this Bill compares with other legislation proposed or on foot around the United Kingdom and its Crown Dependencies can be seen here.
-The British Medical Association also has extensive resources on similar legislation around the world.
+How this Bill compares with other legislation proposed or on foot around the United Kingdom and its Crown Dependencies can be seen here (note: this was prepared at an earlier stage of the Bill’s progress, so there have been some changes to points of detail since).
+The British Medical Association has extensive resources on similar legislation around the world.
+The Nuffield Trust has published (29 August 2025) research showing how legislation has been implemented in different jurisdictions to outline the steps that would be required and the implications for health and social care.

 The Bill itself